Neural Tech Daily

 Who we are

-Neural Tech Daily is a tech and AI publication operated by Digital Nuclei, a sole proprietorship based in Ponda, Goa, India.
-The site is published from the domain neuraltechdaily.com and any other domain we own that points here.
+Neural Tech Daily is the consumer brand operated by Digital Nuclei, a sole proprietorship registered in Goa, India.
+The site is published from the domain neuraltechdaily.com and any other domain redirecting to it.

 What this policy covers